pragnyanramtha/lecture/Isolation.md

-Let's start with the first one.
-And think this is one of the most powerful lessons from this list.

-Real growth happens when you lock in.
+you see, Real growth happens when you lock in.

 When i look back into my life, when first went to inter college, I was dumb af, had zero confidence.